 - chronic traumatic encephalopathy due to repeated traumatic brain injury

 Some factors and conditions can trigger symptoms that resemble those of dementia.
 These include:

 - thyroid, kidney, or liver problems

 It is possible to have multiple types of dementia.
 The term for this is

 Causes and risk factors

 The cause depends on the type, but the exact causes of many forms of dementia are currently unclear.

-It is possible to develop dementia at a younger age, but it is more common among older adults.
+It is possible to develop dementia at a younger age, but the condition is more common among older adults.

 Warning signs and symptoms

-Symptoms vary depending on the area of the brain that dementia affects, but the most common signs include:
+The symptoms of dementia range in severity, and they also vary depending on the area of the brain that the condition affects.
+The most

 - anxiety and distress